Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Evaluation of Design Options

-\item An FMI may be the most suitable option for providing certain key capabilities (e.g. interoperability and programmability).
+\item \changess{\emph{Option 4.
+Provided by FMI}} An FMI may be the most suitable option for providing certain key capabilities (e.g. interoperability and programmability).
 This is primarily because a regulated FMI can handle PII, become a member of payment schemes, and provide common ecosystem services across both the digital pound and commercial bank money.

 \end{itemize}

 \item For certain key capabilities, there is no single design option that is suitable and, instead, a combination of design options may be suitable: